technologiestiftung/parla-api/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-# _>ki.anfragen (api & database)_
+# _Parla (api & database)_

-This is a the api and database for the explorational project _>ki.anfragen_.
+This is a the api and database for the explorational project _Parla_.
 This is not production ready.
 Currently we explore if we can make the parliamentary documentation provided by the "The Abgeordnetenhaus" of Berlin as open data https://www.parlament-berlin.de/dokumente/open-data more accessible by embedding all the data and do search it using vector similarity search.
 The project is heavily based on [this example](https://github.com/supabase-community/nextjs-openai-doc-search) from the supabase community.
 Built with [Fastify](https://fastify.dev/) and deployed to [render.com](https://render.com) using [docker](https://www.docker.com/).

 ## Prerequisites

 - docker
 - vercel.com account
 - supabase.com account
-- running instance of the related frontend https://github.com/technologiestiftung/ki-anfragen-frontend
+- running instance of the related frontend https://github.com/technologiestiftung/parla-frontend
 - running instance of the database, defined in [./supabase](./supabase)
 - populated database.
-Using these tools https://github.com/technologiestiftung/ki-anfragen-document-processor
+Using these tools https://github.com/technologiestiftung/parla-document-processor

 ## Needed Environment Variables